 If the bitstream is in “octet-aligned” format, each EncodedAudioChunk contains exactly one RTP payload according to clause 4.2 of the AMR/AMR-WB RTP payload format in [RFC4867] , including payload header, table of contents and speech data.

-C.2.3 AudioDecoderConfig.description
+B.2.3 AudioDecoderConfig.description

 If a description has been set to “RFC4867.bandwidth-efficient”, the bitstream is assumed to be in “bandwidth-efficient” format.
 Otherwise or if a description has not been set, the bitstream is assumed to be in “octet-aligned” format.

-C.2.4 EncodedAudioChunk type
+B.2.4 EncodedAudioChunk type

 The [[type]] for audio chunks is always "key".

-C.2.5 AudioEncoderConfig extensions
+B.2.5 AudioEncoderConfig extensions

 The following dictionary defines codec-specific configuration options; defaults come from Table 5.2.3.2-1 of this document.

-Table C.2.1: AMR Dictionary
+Table B.2.5-1: AMR Dictionary